maukaim/Bulo-Project/README.md

 ## It seems you just found your new automation buddy.

 Bulo is a scalable solution to automate tasks at the organization level.
-The idea behind this project is to provide developers and business teams a unique platform to collaborate and bring value to the organization.
+The idea of this project is to provide developers and business teams a unique platform to collaborate and achieve more, effortlessly.
-No more duplicate work, everything here is built so the community can share solutions and leverage on existing work.
+No more duplicate work, everything in Bulo is built so the community can share solutions and leverage on existing work.
 From the scale of a team, to the entire Bulo's community.
 As scalability is at the core of its design, Bulo can stretch from a simple standalone Desktop App to an entreprise-scale, microservices application.
 <br/>
 <br/>